JavadJan/Gallery/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was thailwind with [Create React App](https://github.com/facebook/create-react-app).

+## Get API Key
+Log in to https://pixabay.com/ and take your own API Key

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`